jlsalvador/simple-registry/README.md

 ### 1. Launch the registry

-You can run a registry listening on HTTP with a data directory and administrative credentials for testing purpose:
+You can run a registry listening on HTTP with a data directory and administrative credentials for testing purposes:

 ```sh
 simple-registry serve \